 - Chrome settings show: “Your browser is managed by [organization]”

-- The Add box under Local network access is greyed out / not editable
+- The Add box under Local network access is grayed out / not editable

 To learn more about this update, please read the product announcement.
 For any questions or concerns regarding this functionality and your organization, please reach out to your account team or Product Support team.